Get familiar with Kosli #

 you can use the kosli search

-command to find everything Kosli knows about an artifact or a git commit.
+command to find everything Kosli knows about an Artifact or a git-commit.

-kosli search 9f14efa0c91807da9a8b1d1d6332c5b3aa24a310
+kosli search 9f14efa

 Search result resolved to commit 9f14efa0c91807da9a8b1d1d6332c5b3aa24a310